Windows and GPT FAQ

 You can create a GPT disk only on an empty, unpartitioned disk (raw disk or empty MBR disk).
 For more information about creating GPT disks, see Using GPT Drives.

-How do I convert an MBR or GPT disk?
+Converting an MBR or GPT disk

 You can convert an existing partition format to another format.
 For more information, see the following TechNet articles: